PirateKabuto/AVKiller/README.md

 It is difficult to use succesfully.
 A version that automatically crypts a script from a file, then adds it to a payload with random chars and an AMSI bypass from https://amsi.fail/ is in the works and will exist in the future so please stay posted!!!

+Note: This encryption is extremely basic.
+It does work though.
+The point is to be as simple as possible so that different types of loops could be used, avoiding the chance for microsoft to create a simple signature or to detect encryption.
+I will however release a module that uses AES128, for some peoples personal preferences.